CS5704-VT/Workshops/Basics/Git.md

 ## Understanding Git

 What better way to understand git than to check out git itself!
-This might take a while...(if necessary, try running this locally in Git Bash)
+This will take a while...(if necessary, run this locally)

 ```bash|{type:'command', failed_when:'exitCode != 0'}
 git clone https://github.com/git/git